Skip to content

 How do I connect my WEN generator's battery quick-connectors?

-Please see this video on YouTube - How to Connect a WEN Generator Battery with Quick-Connectors.
+Please see this video - How to Connect a WEN Generator Battery with Quick-Connectors.

 High-altitude kits